AutoRabitOrg/knowledgebase/product-guides/arm/arm-administration/alm-management.md

 # ALM Management

 {% hint style="info" %}
 **Important Note:** The actions described here are available **only to Org Administrators**.
-General users cannot access ALM Management.
+General ARM users cannot access ALM Management.
 {% endhint %}

 ## Why Integrate an ALM? <a href="#overview" id="overview"></a>